iltommi/qdb-documentation/source/api/cpp.rst

         Initialize all required resources and connect to a remote host.

-        :param host: A pointer to a null terminated string in the format "qdb://host:port[,host:port]".
+        :param host: A pointer to a null-terminated string in the format "qdb://host:port[,host:port]".

         :returns: An error code of type :cpp:type:`qdb_error_t`